Subdivisions of the Kingdom of Yugoslavia: Oblasts (1922–1929)

 The Vidovdan Constitution of 1921 established the Kingdom of Serbs, Croats, and Slovenes as a unitary state and, in 1922, 33 new administrative oblasts (counties) ruled from the centre were instituted.
 These bore no relation to the earlier divisions and, in the interest of promoting Yugoslavism, statism and multiculturalism, were not given any ethnic or national names.
-They were largely named after rivers, regions and cities from which they were administrated.
+They were largely named after rivers, regions and cities from which they were administered.
 They were unpopular in parts of the country since their formation, which led to the creation of banates.